|Neurology Clinical Programs||

 Dr. Elizabeth Crabtree-Hartman moderates dynamic programs with faculty members from each center to deliver the most up to date information borne from contemporary research.
 These programs transpire every three to six months.
 Click here for a link to a calender to find our next program.

-Please join us for the upcoming Champions Against MS Lecture Series with Dr. Bruce Cree from the UCSF MS Center and Dr. Alexandra Goodyear from the Stanford MS Center.
-Dr. Cree and Dr. Goodyear will discuss new disease-modifying therapies and provide updates on others.
-This is a dynamic gathering with the our two MS Centers, the National MS Society and the Multiple Sclerosis Association of America.
-The dual objectives are building the community of support for our patients and providing non-branded up-to-date information on important topics.
+Most recently, Champions Against MS Lecture Series featured Dr. Bruce Cree from the UCSF MS Center and Dr. Alexandra Goodyear from the Stanford MS Center.
+Dr. Cree and Dr. Goodyear discussed new disease-modifying therapies and provided updates on others.

 Additional ResourcesPlease visit the following websites to navigate other resources for education and support:

 NMSS- National MS Society Northern California Chapter

 MSAA- Multiple Sclerosis Association of America